Profitability Ratio Analysis

-There are so many financial ratios — liquidity ratios, debt or financial leverage ratios, efficiency or asset management ratios, and profitability ratios — that it is often hard to see the big picture.
+There are many financial ratios — liquidity ratios, debt or financial leverage ratios, efficiency or asset management ratios, and profitability ratios — that it is often hard to see the big picture.
 You can get bogged down in the detail.
-One method that business owners can use to summarize all of the ratios is to use the Dupont Model.

-The Dupont Model can show a business owner where the component parts of the Return of Assets (or Return on Investment ratio) comes from as well as the Return on Equity ratio.
-For example, did ROA come from net profit or asset turnover?
-Did return on equity come from net profit, asset turnover, or the business' debt position?
-The DuPont model is very helpful to business owners in determining if financial adjustments need to be made.
+The Dupont Model can show a business owner where the component parts of the Return of Assets (or Return on Investment ratio) come from as well as the Return on Equity ratio.
+For example, did return on assets come from net profit or asset turnover?
+Did return on equity come from net profit, asset turnover, or the business's debt position?
+The DuPont model is very helpful to business owners in determining if and where financial adjustments need to be made.

 NAV.
 "Profitability Ratios: Types of Profitability Ratios and Why They Matter."
 Accessed May 26, 2020.